 Lecture Description

 As part of Sustainable Harvest's Unsustainable Project Campaign, we are examining unsustainable practices in the specialty coffee trade.
-Our goal is to foster a meaningful conversation on social, environmental, and fiscal sustainability for coffee producers.
+Our goal is to foster a meaningful conversation on social, environmental, and fiscal sustainability for the industry.

 This panel will explore the benefits and challenges of two key models in specialty: micro-lots and direct trade.

-Micro-lots: We will discuss how micro-lots can benefit producers through premium pricing and quality differentiation.
-We will also address the limitations, including scalability and market access.
-How can roasters deepen their engagement with micro-lot producers beyond the transaction?
+Micro-lots: We will discuss how micro-lots can benefit producers through premium pricing and quality differentiation, and where it might fall short.
+How can roasters deepen their engagement with producers?

 Direct Trade: This discussion will explore the market limitations of direct trade, such as logistical and financial challenges.
-We’ll also examine its potential to empower producers by creating transparent, equitable relationships and greater autonomy within the supply chain.
+We’ll also examine it’s the potential for producers to engage in transparent, equitable relationships and greater autonomy within the supply chain.
 What more can be done to strengthen this model?
+What is at risk in our current market environment.

-By exploring these models, we want to identify strategies that promote true sustainability and empower producers.
+By exploring these models, we want to identify strategies that promote true sustainability and have everyone a part of the conversation.
 This panel will offer insights into how roasters and producers can shift from transactional relationships to long-term partnerships that drive meaningful change.

 Date: Saturday April 26, 2025

-11:30am - 12:30pm
+Time: 11:30am - 12:30pm

-Room 352DEF
+Location: Room 352DEF

-Category:
+Category: Sustainability

 Access: This lecture is free to attend with a Specialty Coffee Expo entry badge.
 Register to attend Specialty Coffee Expo here.